Author: Dr. Thanos Pallis

 - The captive hinterland is large compared to the contestable hinterland.
 In this case, monopoly pricing is possible since many port users cannot shift to an alternative port without facing substantial additional costs.
 Monopoly prices increase revenues for service providers, even if a part of the port’s users in the contestable hinterland shifts to another port.

 Intra-port competition fosters specialization, innovation, and diversity in the provision of port services.
-It is, in principle, competition on a level playing field.
-Competitors face cost curves that are similar and operate within the same regulatory framework, labor market conditions, trade costs, and supplier bases.
+It is, in principle, a level playing field for competition.
+Competitors face similar cost curves and operate within the same regulatory framework, labor market conditions, trade costs, and supplier bases.
 In such an operating environment, specialization of services is more likely.
 This is especially important since the contemporary port product is a chain of (specialized) interlinking functions that, in most cases, is better offered by a network of firms potentially operating in different organizational forms rather than as one single corporate hierarchy.
 In an environment marked by flexible specialization and globalization of production as well as the transportation of intermediate goods, port activities retain their competitiveness by understanding user expectations and adjusting their actions accordingly.
 This includes interactions between those involved in the production and exchange of port services, such as service providers, labor, users, and institutions.

-- The traditional industrial world, focused on the efficient mass production of generic (such as pre-defined by the producer) services aiming to decrease average cost and achieve large-scale operations in conditions of certainty.
+- The traditional industrial world, focused on the efficient mass production of generic services (defined by the producer), aims to decrease average costs and achieve large-scale operations under conditions of certainty.

-- The market world, based on standardized services, economies of scale, and differentiation, competition centered on price flexibility in conditions of uncertainty.
+- The market world, based on standardized services, economies of scale, and differentiation, centers on competition focused on price flexibility in conditions of uncertainty.

 - The interpersonal world, based on dedicated specialized services, economies of variety, competition centered on quality, skilled labor, and developing in conditions of uncertainty.

 A potential adverse effect of intra-port competition could be facility duplication leading to a wasteful allocation of resources.
-However, under the assumption that governments, including public port authorities, create a level playing field and do not grossly subsidize port investments, it is hard to see how such a wasteful allocation could persist in the long run under free-market conditions.
+However, under the assumption that governments, including public port authorities, create a level playing field and do not grossly subsidize port investments, such a wasteful allocation is unlikely to persist in the long run under free-market conditions.
 Furthermore, it is by no means apparent that such over-investment would be more likely to arise in an environment with intra-port competition.

-The second potential negative effect is that intra-port competition could generate additional externalities, such as pollution and congestion.
-This negative effect is related to the issue of scale economies in port services and may be present in specific cases.
+The second potential adverse effect is that intra-port competition could generate additional externalities, such as pollution and congestion.
+This adverse effect is related to the issue of scale economies in port services and may be present in specific cases.
 However, there are no compelling arguments for a negative structural relation between intra-port competition and negative externalities.

 Related Topics